JeremyCade/jeremycade.github.io/_posts/2017-05-22-alt-net-is-my-modus-operandi.md

 All SCM is via the command line, using the tools the way they were designed.

-My builds are defined in code.

-Continuous Integration runs on Windows Server and Ubuntu.
+Continuous Integration runs on Windows Server and Ubuntu, and the builds are well defined in code, that is checked in with the repository.
+No XML in sight.

 Deployment targets (Windows Server, Ubuntu, Docker Containers, App Service) are defined and managed with code.